 Monsters have taken over the farm – Tulleys Shocktober Fest

 This Halloween event is definitely a must for every fright night enthusiast!
 This spooky extravaganza measures up to the grandeur of those in the US, but is much closer and easier to reach.
 This haunted farm will surprise you with special effects, and live actors.
 The Tulleys Shocktober Fest is pretty surreal and guaranteed to make even the toughest zombie-slayers scream and hide.
 Visit the Cellar, the Colony and the Haunted House and just immerse yourself in this parade of dark creatures and monsters.
 The darkness might hide your terrified face, but nothing will be able to mask those screams!
-Apart from scares, this Halloween event serves a real festival vibe and great Halloween fun – it’s located on a haunted farm, complete with two music stages, street theatre and some delicious snacks like burgers, noodles and hot dogs, so get your wellies on and you’re all set for a spooky festival!
+Apart from scares, this Halloween event serves a real festival vibe and great Halloween fun – it’s located on a haunted farm, complete with two music stages, street theatre and some delicious snacks like burgers, noodles and hot dogs, so get your wellies on and you’re all set for a spooky Halloween activity!

 This Halloween event is bound to be pretty packed, so depending on how you want to experience it, choose your dates carefully.
 For a more solitary experience it’s best to visit on a weekday, but if you enjoy the exciting vibe of the crowds, come at a weekend and enjoy the Shocktober Fest at it’s best and most intense.
 The ticket prices will also vary depending on the date, but better hurry up and book your preferred dates online to avoid disappointment.
 Although children over the age of 8 have to be accompanied by an adult and their access to certain attractions will be limited and you have to bear in mind that the special effects and live performances make this attraction particularly scary.
 You can reach the Halloween event by bus, route 84, from Crawley Bus Station and Three Bridges.
 Those coming by car can reach the event through the M25 and M23 from London and park their four wheels on site for free.